-Within the framework of the resolutions passed by the Shareholders' Meeting, and with the support of the Remuneration Committee - having heard the opinion of the Board of Statutory Auditors, where necessary - it performs, inter alia, the following activities:
+Within the framework of the resolutions passed by the Shareholders' Meeting, and with the support of the Remuneration Committee - having heard the opinion of the Board of Statutory Auditors, where necessary - the Board of Directors performs, inter alia, the following activities:

-- a) it identifies the scope of Key personnel and approves the results of any procedure for excluding such Key personnel (pursuant to Part One, Title IV, Chapter 2, Section I, Paragraph 6.1 of the Supervisory Regulations) and periodically revises the related criteria; - b) it ensures that the Remuneration Policy is adequately documented and accessible within the company structure and that personnel are aware of the consequences of any violations of laws, regulations or codes of ethics or conduct; - c) it ensures that the competent company functions (in particular risk management, compliance, human resources and strategic planning) are adequately involved in the process of formulating Remuneration and Incentive Policies in such a way as to ensure an effective contribution and preserve the autonomy of judgment of functions required to perform ex post and other controls; accordingly, the involvement of the compliance function in this phase consists of expressing an assessment as to whether the remuneration and incentive policies are consistent with the regulatory framework; - d) it approves the criteria for formulating the compensation of all Key Personnel, as identified by the Board of Directors from time to time; - e) it ensures that such systems are consistent with the Bank's overall choices in terms of the assumption of long-term risks, strategies and goals, corporate governance structure and internal controls;
+- a) it identifies the scope of Key personnel and approves the results of any procedure for excluding such Key personnel (pursuant to Part One, Title IV, Chapter 2, Section I, Paragraph 6.1 of the Supervisory Regulations) and periodically revises the related criteria; - it ensures that the Remuneration Policy is adequately documented and accessible within the company structure and that personnel are aware of the consequences of any violations of laws, regulations or codes of ethics or conduct;

-f) it ensures, inter alia, that remuneration and incentive systems are appropriate to ensuring compliance with the law, regulations and the Articles of Association, together with any codes of ethics or conduct, by promoting compliant behaviour.
+- c) it ensures that the competent company functions (in particular risk management, compliance, human resources and strategic planning) are adequately involved in the process of formulating Remuneration and Incentive Policies in such a way as to ensure an effective contribution and preserve the autonomy of judgment of functions required to perform ex-post and other controls; accordingly, the involvement of the compliance function in this phase consists of expressing an assessment as to whether the remuneration and incentive policies are consistent with the regulatory framework; - d) it approves the criteria for formulating the compensation of all Key Personnel, as identified by the Board of Directors from time to time; - e) it ensures, inter alia, that remuneration and incentive systems are appropriate to ensuring compliance with the law, regulations and the Articles of Association, together with any codes of ethics or conduct, by promoting compliant behaviour.

-The Board of Directors is supported in its work by the Remuneration Committee and, for the purposes of a correct application of the principles and criteria envisaged by the regulation, by the relevant company functions, i.e., the Human Resources Department, the General Counsel & Sustainability Area, the Compliance and Anti-Financial Crime Department, the CFO & Strategy Area (Planning and Control Department, Sales Planning and Control Service), the Risk Management Department.
+The Board of Directors is supported in its work by the Remuneration Committee and, for the purposes of a correct application of the principles and criteria envisaged by the regulation, by the relevant company functions, i.e., the Human Resources Department, the General Counsel & Sustainability Area, the Compliance and Anti-Financial Crime Department, the CFO & Strategy Area (Strategy, Planning and Control Department, Commercial Planning and Control Service), the Risk Management Department.